My CHIC Story

 The day before the concert, despite several prior confirmations, I still hadn't received a pass.
 I informed Pocat by giving him my mobile number.
 At around two o'clock in the morning, while I was soundly sleeping, my cellphone rang.
 Still completely drowsy, I picked up and heard "Hello, this is Nile Rodgers... "!
 I couldn't believe my ears and got suddenly wide awake with my heart beating like crazy.
 Nile apologized for the inconvenience and asked me to come to his hotel reception in the late afternoon to sort out the access issue.
 He was very kind and predicted a great show for me tonight.
 I was very excited and had a hard time falling back to sleep!

-At noon, Nile called again to inform me that I can get my pass directly at the Festival VIP reception.
+At noon, Nile called again to inform me that I can get my pass directly at the Festival VIP desk.
 Arrived there, my name wasn't on the list and they sent me from counter to counter.
 I laughed myself at the impression of a liar that I must give by saying that Nile Rodgers called me that night to confirm I'll get a pass!
 I finally had to call Nile, who was able to remedy the situation by speaking with the access manager.
 So I got a golden bracelet that gave me access to the concert and the right to take pictures.
 An hour before the concert started, Nile called me again to make sure everything was in order.
 I was really touched by the simplicity and kindness of the artist.

 The concert was indeed fabulous, with many big names in music.
 Surrounded by press photographers with their big zooms, I was able to take pictures with my little digital compact camera.
 Once the concert was over, I was allowed to go backstage and meet Nile Rodgers for the first time.
 We exchanged a few words and he thanked me for the photos.
 He also agreed to pose with me for the photo that became my avatar.
 After all these years of admiration for this great artist, it was truly an unthinkable dream coming true.
 I will never forget this evening, made possible thanks to Pocat whom I will never stop thanking.